Our brain is a complex piece of meat (some call it an organ) that has a way of either directing us to smart decisions or sending us off a cliff.

-The luxurious car might be cool, but it pales in comparison to the perception the person portrays by owning that car.
+The luxurious car might be cool, but it pales compared to the perception the person portrays by owning that car.
 It is almost as if the value of the person increases because of what they own.
-We may even find ourselves thinking “I bet people look up to that person.
+We may even find ourselves thinking, “I bet people look up to that person.
 I wish people looked at me like that.“

-When we try to pursue purchasing things that don't bring us value but increases our status, it becomes easy to justify racking up consumer debt.
-We should avoid these status symbol purchases, as they waste money and we pursue things that only provide temporary relief.
+When we try to pursue purchasing things that don't bring us value but increase our status, it becomes easy to justify raising consumer debt.
+We should avoid these status symbol purchases, as they waste money, and we pursue things that only provide temporary relief.

 Have you been caught in the credit card death vortex?
 How have you broken the cycle?